Signal-K/manuscript/04 Gamification/Automations & Pipelines.md

 sticker: lucide//plug
 ---
 # Construction
-Building on from [[Mining Operations|Mining Operations]], construction & refining (read: changing the behaviour/makeup of mined resources) is the next step in the user's journey in [[01 Chapter 1|01 Chapter 1]], as they'll need some resources to build up their structures and find some data points.
+Building on from [[Mining Operations]], construction & refining (read: changing the behaviour/makeup of mined resources) is the next step in the user's journey in [[01 Chapter 1]], as they'll need some resources to build up their structures and find some data points.

 ## Refining & manufacturing
 Steps: